deaundrep/Final-Project-App/README.md

 ### Stretch Goals:

 1. Adjust the look and move app around using some css tricks.
-2. Add a clearAll function that clears the whole app.
+2. Add a clearAll functions that clears the whole app.
 3. Add refresh button that resets all functions to 0 or ' '.

 <<<<<<< HEAD